-All roads in the Information Technology (IT) world lead to mobile. comScore reported in February 2016 that 198.8 million U.S. residents, 79.3 percent of the population, owned smartphones.
+All roads in the Information Technology (IT) world lead to mobile.
+The Pew Research Center reports 96% of Americans own a cellphone of some kind with the share of smart phones at 81%.
 And even before the number of global mobile device users surpassed desktops in 2014, IT leaders had been developing and refining strategies to help their businesses take advantage of the phenomenon.
 In all cases, customer behavior was the driving force.

 “The sky’s the limit.
 Everything is going that direction.
 Every time we want to build something, we think about mobile first,” said Brian May, Vice President, IT Custom Solutions for St. Louis-based cable provider Suddenlink Communications.

 “Clients are beginning to expect that if they want to accomplish something, they want to accomplish it wherever they are at that time,” said Chris Carril, Mobile Platform Manager, St. Louis-based financial services firm Scottrade.

 May, Carril, and MOHELA Chief Information Officer Don Bertier shared insights from their organizations’ mobility journey at a TDK Technologies round table discussion attended by St. Louis area IT leaders from financial services, healthcare, manufacturing, consumer packaged goods, retail, education, telecommunications and technology.

 The panel agreed that customer demand is driving the move to mobile.
 They are responding with mobile-enabled web sites and downloadable apps that increasingly improve the user experience.
 For example, MOHELA takes about one-sixth of its student loan payments through a mobile-enabled web site developed in 2011.
 MOHELA recently rolled out a mobile app and expects to deploy it quickly to convert the borrower base even more.